Have you ever seen a post on Twitter, Instagram, or YouTube saying:

 The more people report these scams, the harder it becomes for them to spread.

-First off, if you’ve fallen for a crypto giveaway scam, you’re not alone.
-It happens to thousands of people every year.
-These scammers are slick and fast and often use psychological tricks to make you act without thinking.
+If you’ve been tricked by a crypto giveaway scam, you’re not alone.
+It happens to thousands of people each year.
+Scammers act fast and try to make you decide without thinking, but you can still protect yourself and try to get help.

 By reading this blog, you’ve already done something many victims of crypto scams haven’t, you’ve taken the time to learn how these scams work and how to protect yourself.